-Beer roasted asparagus is a wonderful side dish that is full of flavor
+Beer roasted asparagus is full of flavor, so it makes a wonderful side dish.

-Asparagus makes me happy!
-I get excited when I find beautiful slender stalks at a grocery store or farmer’s market and I often order asparagus side dishes and main dishes at restaurants.
+I get excited when I find beautiful slender stalks of asparagus at a grocery store or farmer’s market, and I often order asparagus side dishes and main dishes at restaurants.

 Also, the art of craft beer brewing is fascinating to me.
 In my quest for new ways to incorporate beer into my dinner, I discovered how good it is to combine the goodness of beer and one of my favorite vegetables.

 A beer marinade elevates a simple vegetable side dish into something extra special with an added flavor burst that will encourage everyone to eat more veggies.

 Any kind of beer will do, but your veggies will get flavor from the beer.
 Therefore, I like to carefully choose which type of beer I use in this recipe.

 Asparagus is a vegetable with a big taste on its own, so I like to marinate it with a dark, strongly flavored craft beer.
 This time I used Peanut Butter Cup Porter that I picked up at Karl Strauss Brewing Company.

 It was amazing and the asparagus disappeared quickly.
 A pound is usually just right for my family, but next time I may be doubling the recipe.